Not just for the festive season, but beautiful all year round: the spruce and fir tree help create a variety-filled patio and garden.

 Festive Pines assortment

 Spruce is officially a hardy needle conifer, but it looks like a true pine tree, often complete with cones below the branches.
-It can have a classic pine shape, with layered branches that stand out around the stem like a ruiff, but they can also be spherical, trained as a pyramid or have hanging branches.
+It can have a classic pine shape, with layered branches that stretch out around the stem, but they can also be spherical, trained as a pyramid or have hanging branches.
 A selection are described below:

 Norway spruce (Picea abies) is the most commonly sold spruce.
 The tree is often offered without roots which means it needs to be placed on a wooden cross or Christmas tree stand.
 This classic Christmas tree starts at 50 cm.
 The decorative value is particularly determined by the arrangement of the branches and the tree’s shape.
 The disadvantage of this species is that it often sheds a lot of needles after a while.
 Placing the spruce in a stand with water or choosing a tree with roots can delay this process.